Contact Hero

 Yes, the Foundation requires a final report and a wrap-up conversation at the end of the grant period.
 Grant periods are determined on a case-by-case basis but will not exceed 12 months for individuals or 18 months for nonprofits.
 We measure our impact through grantee impact; we are especially interested in hearing about the people and markets served by our grantees.

-Boundless Futures Foundation grants to individuals support businesses that have been in operation for three years or less – why?
+Boundless Futures Foundation EmpowHer grants support businesses that have been in operation for five years or less – why?

 Through our own experience, we understand the difficulty of access to capital and resources for women starting a new business and sustaining it through the start-up phase.
 That’s where we come in: our goal is to provide support and mentorship to smooth the start-up bumps, answer questions, and use our know-how to make the process easier.